aws-amplify/docs/docs/guides/hosting/fragments/nextjs.md

 ## CLI workflow

-To get started, create a new Next site:
+To get started, create a new Next.js app:

 ```sh
 $ npm init next-app